wssimms/gssquared/README.md

 ### Mac App Bundle

-After building, you can create a Mac App Bundle and .dmg file.
-The packages are built into the packages/ directory.

-from project root:
+To build a Mac App Bundle and Disk Image (.dmg file), do this from project root:
 ```
+cmake -DBUILD_PACKAGES=ON -DCMAKE_BUILD_TYPE=Release -S . -B build
 cmake --build build --target packages
 ```

+ The app bundle and .dmg file are built into the packages/ directory.

 ## Linux